Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: and photoproduction up to one-loop accuracy

 The {long dashed} grey curve is the LO cross section for $\mu_R=M_\Q$ and $\mu_F=0.86~M_\Q$.
 We have checked that it remains positive for any $\mu_R$ and $\mu_F$ scale choice which is expected provided that the PDFs are positive.
 It happens to reasonably account for the available experimental values if one notes that the theoretical uncertainties from the scales, the mass and {$R(0)$} (not shown) are significant.
-All other curves represent the NLO cross section for different scale choices. {In two cases, the NLO cross section becomes negative as $s_{\gamma p}$ increases.} {As for $\Upsilon(1S)$, the cross section remains positive in the considered energy range for any realistic scale choice, like for $\eta_b$ hadroproduction up to 100~TeV~\cite{Lansberg:2020ejc}.
+All other curves represent the NLO cross section for different scale choices. {In two cases, the NLO cross section becomes negative as $s_{\gamma p}$ increases.} {Anticipating the results of the next section, the same behaviour is obtained with other well-known PDF sets (MSHT20~\cite{Bailey:2020ooq}, NNPDF31~\cite{NNPDF:2017mvq}).} {As for $\Upsilon(1S)$, the cross section remains positive in the considered energy range for any realistic scale choice, like for $\eta_b$ hadroproduction up to 100~TeV~\cite{Lansberg:2020ejc}.
 Let us now discuss the origin of such an unphysical behaviour for $J/\psi$ photoproduction and propose a solution to it.}